krr-up/benchmark-tool-guide/General-guide.md

 Now is the time to go back to the "Run settings" section where the value of *measures* is given.
 This value will refer to a python file with the same name(with the .py extension) located in the src/benchmarktool/resultparser folder.
 In this file a function with the same name is defined that returns the parsed statistics of the run when the ./beval script is called.

 The value in the example is "clasp".
 This means that we use the file [clasp.py](https://github.com/potassco/benchmark-tool/blob/master/src/benchmarktool/resultparser/clasp.py) to evaluate the results.
+You can find a more detailed view into this files in the [Evaluation.md](https://github.com/kstrauch94/benchmark-tool-guide/blob/master/Evaluation.md) document.

 Which values can be given to the -m option used in the next script also depend on what values the file can process.
 In this case, the values are:

 ```